Jas Athwal: Housing

+As a politician

 Following the 2014 local elections, Athwal made council housing a key part of his administration's programme, having built the first new council houses in Redbridge in 10 years.
 He has a target to build 1000 new affordable homes in an effort to end homelessness in Redbridge.
 Athwal also actively supported the Dubs amendment for unaccompanied children in Calais and in 2016, visited the Calais "jungle" refugee camp.

 Athwal's housing strategy has caused controversy locally.
 In 2019 a petition was signed by over 3000 residents, in opposition to the Labour administration's plan to build temporary accommodation on the sites of two green spaces in Hainault, in the north of the borough.
 The plans were introduced in 2018 as a response to Redbridge Council's statutory duty to house 2,300 homeless households, a national reduction in local authority funding, and a consensus that the available hostel accommodation was unsuitable for families.
 Plans for both sites included preserving and developing the play areas and remaining green space.
 In response to alleged incidents of abusive language, Athwal blocked some residents on social media.
 Defending Athwal's decision to block some local residents on social media, the Deputy Leader of Redbridge Council invited blocked residents to contact Councillors through existing official channels.

+As a landlord

+As a private individual, Athwal is the largest landlord in the House of Commons, owning 15 rental flats.
+He has described himself as a "renter's champion", and says he will not rent to tenants in receipt of housing benefit "to avoid conflicts of interest with his role as the local council leader."